martinfrances107/rust_d3_geo/README.md

 <br/>

-To view an example application either create a devleopment build, or construct a static-web site as follows
+To view an example application either create a development build, or construct a static-web site as follows

 ## Start And Run A Development Build